 Then you ask “yes but what are *my* chances of surviving *my* trip?”.

-The correct answers are either we don’t know or 50/50.
+The correct answers are either we don’t know or if you must have a number then 50/50.
 Nobody knows what is going to happen to you personally in a single event.
+There are 2 possible outcomes – you survive or you don’t – and no information about them until we try it, so 50/50.
 I believe probabilistic language is at best unhelpful and at worst misleading.

 “If we replace that government system over a weekend with this system, the probability that we will bankrupt the nation is only 3%”.
 What am I supposed to do with that information?
 We are not going to do it multiple times.
 The probability tells us nothing about the single event.
 It’s either going to work or it isn’t, AND NOBODY KNOWS ANYTHING, unless they’re psychic.